Badgerati/Picassio/README.md

 Picasso
 =======
-Picasso is a PowerShell provisioning script which using a single linear JSON file to determine what commands to execute.
+Picasso is a PowerShell provisioning/deployment script which uses a single linear JSON file to determine what commands to execute.

 Picasso is named so, as you take a just built empty server/computer and 'paint' it like a canvas using Picasso.
 The JSON file you pass in is called a 'palette' and this contains a 'paint' object which is an array of 'colours'.